-Personal injury law covers any and all situations in which someone’s body, mind, or emotions are injured due to the negligence of another.
+Most people want to know: What is personal injury law?
+Personal injury law covers any and all injuries which include someone’s body, mind, or emotions due to the negligence of another.
 Personal injury law also includes wrongful death and other serious situations in which injury proves fatal.

 A personal injury case will generally begin when the injured person (the plaintiff) sues the person or business (the defendant) who caused their injuries.
 A personal injury suit claims that the defendant caused the injuries that the plaintiff is suffering from.
 This means that the plaintiff is seeking compensation in the form of a monetary payment.

-Although personal injury law covers a multitude of cases where people are injured, some personal injury cases are more common than others.
+Although personal injury law covers a multitude of cases where someone is suffering from an injury, some personal injury cases are more common than others.
 The most common cases that we see as a personal injury attorney are as follows:

 - Car accidents that include large trucks, motorcycles, pedestrians, bicycles, etc.